nathayoung/nathayoung/README.md

 # Welcome to my GitHub!

 Hi, I'm Nathan Young.
-Currently, I am looking for work.

-I have recently graduated from Western Carolina University with a Bachelor's Degree in Computer Information Systems.
+Currently, I work as an IT Engineer at Nissin Brake.

 In my free time, I am learning C++ and Go with Pluralsight.